pagkly/Zed/Investopedia3/What Is Net Debt Per Capita.md

 Net debt per capita is more commonly used for political statements than it is as an economic indicator in and of itself.
 Expressing the national debt in terms of a citizen's share makes a figure that is often too large to comprehend as a whole much more real to people.
 In a sense, the liability of every taxpayer, present, and future, rises as the national debt grows.

-In 2016, for example, the net debt per capita of the United States was $61,539, almost twice what the average American taxpayer who [filed as a single adult](https://www.investopedia.com/terms/s/single.asp) made that entire year.
+In 2016, for example, the net debt per capita of the United States was $61,539, almost twice what the average American taxpayer who [[filed as a single adult]](https://www.investopedia.com/terms/s/single.asp) made that entire year.
 Other countries with high net debt per capita include Japan, Ireland, Italy, Belgium, Austria, France, Greece, the United Kingdom, and Portugal.

-Again, these figures are generally used in domestic politics to push for some change in [fiscal policy](https://www.investopedia.com/terms/f/fiscalpolicy.asp).
-That said, net debt per capita may be plotted against [GDP per capita](https://www.investopedia.com/terms/p/per-capita-gdp.asp) to compare several regions around the world to determine the most promising area to invest in internationally.
-However, the [debt to GDP ratio](https://www.investopedia.com/terms/d/debtgdpratio.asp) is more commonly used for this purpose as it simplifies two data sets into a single plotted line for each country.
+Again, these figures are generally used in domestic politics to push for some change in [[fiscal policy]](https://www.investopedia.com/terms/f/fiscalpolicy.asp).
+That said, net debt per capita may be plotted against [[GDP per capita]](https://www.investopedia.com/terms/p/per-capita-gdp.asp) to compare several regions around the world to determine the most promising area to invest in internationally.
+However, the [[debt to GDP ratio]](https://www.investopedia.com/terms/d/debtgdpratio.asp) is more commonly used for this purpose as it simplifies two data sets into a single plotted line for each country.
 This makes visualization and comparison much easier.